Socontra/socontra/README.md

 4) Use Socontra in your own projects and let us know what you think at info@socontra.com.

-For more technical information and to understand some of the fundamentals around Socontra's unique approach, see the Socontra Overview and tutorial at: https://www.socontra.com/socontra
+For more technical information and to understand some of the fundamentals around Socontra's unique approach, see the Socontra Technical Overview at: https://www.socontra.com/socontra

-Download 'Socontra service protocols.pdf' in this repository to view the protocol diagrams for the three service transaction protocols.
+Download 'Socontra service protocols.pdf' in this repository to view the protocol diagrams for the three service transaction protocols. 'transact' protocol is designed and used for automated commercial transactions.

 -----------------------------